uitsmijter/Documentation/content/general/quickstart.md

 You **have to** change the values of the passwords in `jwtSecret` and `redisPassword`!

 The `jwtSecret` is a global passphrase with which all JWTs are signed.
-Applications dealing with the JWT must know this shared secret.
-The `jwtSecret` should be set while installation and kept on the server only.
-We highly recommend to use [🔗 config-syncer](https://github.com/kubeops/config-syncer) to share the secret into other namespaces.
+Applications dealing with JWTs must know this shared secret.
+The `jwtSecret` should be set during installation and kept on the server only.
+We highly recommend using [🔗 config-syncer](https://github.com/kubeops/config-syncer) to share the secret to other namespaces.

 From the example above we decided that the `Profile backend`, `Address book backend`, `Inbox backend` and `Send messages backend` will get their own namespaces to collect the backend and the databases, as well as services